From Overconfidence to Coherence: Competing Like It Matters

 Who This Is For

-- Business executives navigating global markets and political risk
+- Business leaders managing global risk

-- Civil society groups seeking to understand and defend democratic norms
+- Civil society groups defending democratic norms

 🎥 Watch Mark in Action